alatella87/improve_outstream/README.md

 ## Solution

 ```
-The main logic is to be found in the ads.js file
+The main logic is to be found in the static/ads.js file

--> Needs to be exported in the library solution.
+-> This logic needs to be exported in the library solution.
 ```

 Currently the solution uses :